mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 ## Differential analysis

-Differential analysis involves using read counts to perform statistical analysis to discover quantitative changes in gene expression levels between experimental groups;exposed and non-exposed.**DESeq2** is used for differential analysis.
+The differential analysis involves using read counts to perform statistical analysis to discover quantitative changes in gene expression levels between experimental groups, exposed and non-exposed.**DESeq2** is used for differential analysis.